 During the launch of the report, the Open Society Foundation joined groundWork and CER in a discussion which led to the establishment of the Human Rights Defenders Fund aiming to provide financial need to human rights defenders for their own safety and security.
 Parallel to this process, CER and groundWork launched a campaign called, Asinaloyiko (We have no fear).
 The campaign was aimed at responding to the ‘SLAPP’ suits – Strategic Lawsuit Against Public Participation, which a corporate bullying to environmental activists and NGO’s intended to censor, intimidate, and silence critics by burdening them with the cost of a legal defence until they abandon their criticism or opposition.

 The assistance from environmental defenders’ funds does not begin and end with financial provision, but also employs other strategies for activists to defend themselves.
 For example, groundWork also assisted in the establishment of a community watchdog in Somkhele, this consists of environmental activists looking out for each other and alerting one another in case of any incidents occurring in their community.
 Activists are also provided with resources such as airtimes, data, and a Whatsapp group is created for communication to flow.
 This strategy is at its pilot stage and is monitored constantly with an aim of implementing elsewhere in communities where attacks are happening.

 Robby Mokgalaka is a Coal Campaign Manager at groundWork, Friends of the Earth SA

-This article appeared in The Mercury.
-You can view the original press clipping here.
+This opinion piece also appeared as an article in The Mercury.
+You can view/download a standalone webpage of the item here.